 Visiting Old Town San Diego is like taking a step back in history.
-Often called the birthplace of California, Old Town is the location of the first Spanish settlement in the region and near the site of the first of California’s 21 missions.
-Today, Old Town offers visitors a perfect jumping off point to explore San Diego.
+Often called the birthplace of California, Old Town is the location of the first Spanish settlement in the region and makes a great day trip destination.
+Old Town also makes a great jumping-off point to explore San Diego.

-Admission to Old Town San Diego is a free and a fun and educational way to spend a day.
-Here you can stroll quaint streets lined with historic, restored buildings and learn about the California’s unique past.
+Admission to Old Town San Diego State Historical Park is a free, fun, and educational way to spend a day.
+Here you can stroll quaint streets lined with historically restored buildings and learn about California’s unique history.

-After a day of sightseeing, it’s time to shop in the many Old Town shops, including the Old Town San Diego Marketplace, a complex of one-of-a-kind gift shops and art galleries (some specializing in Mexican handicraft and collectibles).
+After a day of sightseeing, it’s time to shop in the many Old Town shops, including the Old Town San Diego Market, a complex of one-of-a-kind gift shops and art galleries with some specializing in Mexican handicraft and collectibles.
+Website.

 Getting to Old Town San Diego

-Old Town San Diego is just off the Interstate 5, exit on Old Town Avenue and follow the signs.
-Parking is free and entrance to Old Town is also free.
-A visitor center and museums are open 10 am to 5 pm daily.
+Old Town San Diego is just off Interstate 5, exit on Old Town Avenue, and follow the signs.
+Parking is free, and entrance to Old Town is also free.
+A visitor center and museums are open from 10 are to 5 pm daily.
 San Diego is only a ten-minute ride from the downtown San Diego Amtrak train station via the San Diego Trolley.